micael-w/micael-w.github.io/README.md

 ## Cute Animals Generator

 [Cute Animals Generator](http://micael-w.github.io/cute-animals-generator/) is a version of a website that makes cards as you add them.
 This project uses custom made illustrations that, along with a color, is randomly assigned to each card.
-The images are also preloaded, since they're not immediately visible/loaded.
+The images are also preloaded, since they're not immediately visible, thus not immediately loaded.

 ## Objects